 weekend in July is the traditional date for the Lowell Folk Festival,

-which has run every year since it first began in 1990.
+which has run almost every year since it first began in 1990.

-This year, watch for the landmark 31st annual Lowell Folk Festival to kick off on Friday evening at the traditional dance parade on Friday, July 28 followed by two full days of folk music concerts (and food!) continuing on until Sunday, July 30, 2017.
+Watch for the Lowell Folk Festival to kick off on Friday evening at the traditional dance parade followed by two full days of folk performances (and food!) until Sunday, July 28, 2024.

 Lowell Folk Festival Lineup